devglobalpartners/stac-browser-ramp/README.md

 Version: **3.0.0-beta.3** (supports all STAC versions between 0.6.0 and 1.0.0)

-This package has also been published to npm as [`@radiantearth/stac-browser`](https://www.npmjs.com/package/@radiantearth/stac-browser).

 ## Examples

 For a list of examples, check out [STAC Index](https://stacindex.org).